garden-rs/garden/doc/src/glossary.md

 * **commands**
   The `commands` YAML key/value table defines named commands that can be run against trees.
-The `commands` block extends `garden` with with user-defined functionality.
+The `commands` block extends `garden` with user-defined functionality.
 The `commands` block can be defined at global scope, within a `tree` block, and within a `garden` block.
 The scope in which a command is defined limits the scope in which it is visible.
 This means that a command